fbpx

 To change the education system to encourage entrepreneurship, the 1977 National Policy on Education was formulated.
 It was formulated for several reasons.
 One was to address the situation of entrepreneurial learning in the educational system.
 This policy was formulated in 1977 and revised in 1981, 1988, 2004, 2007 and 2011.

-Also, several technical subjects has been incorporated into the Nigerian educational system today.
+Also, several technical subjects have been incorporated into the Nigerian educational system today.
 Nigerians now study home economics, craft, ICT, tourism, automobile and other entrepreneurial subjects in secondary schools.
 All of these are to further motivate young minds towards becoming an entrepreneur.